 Minimum Required Role: Auditing Viewer (also provided by Full Administrator)

-An audit report is a collection of audit events that satisfy a set of filters.
+An audit report is a collection of audit events that result from the application of filters.
 Audit report metadata is recorded by the Cloudera Navigator Metadata Server.

 Creating Audit Event Reports